Day Trips

 There are 4 entrance gates to the reserve and entry costs €1.50 per person.
 The entrance nearest Zandvoort (about 1.5km from the centre) is at Zandvoortselaan 130.

-In the reserve there are up to 19 walking routes (4km to 30km) – some are marked by coloured posts.
+In the reserve there are up to 12 walking routes (4km to 9km) – some are marked by coloured posts.
 Note, cycling here is not permitted.

 Heading further south, Noordvoort is a beautiful beach nature reserve between Zandvoort and Nordwijk.
 It offers stunning elevated views of the beach from the dunes.

-Due to the success and popularity of Dutch driver Max Verstappen it looks like the race will be held annually for the time being – the next race is due on 27 Aug 2023.
+Due to the success and popularity of Dutch driver Max Verstappen the race is being held annually for the time being – the next race is due in August 2026.

 zandvoort circuit